 I spent a good portion of last week preparing for a trial scheduled for today that settled on Friday.
-It is a little depressing how many man hours our firm spends every year preparing cases for trial that settle.
-But every time you really prepare for a trial, you learn and, sometimes, more importantly, relearn law and strategies that help you down the road.
+It is a little depressing how many many hours our firm spends every year preparing cases for trial that settle.
+But every time you really prepare for a trial, you learn and, sometimes relearn law and strategies that help you down the road.

 The trial was an auto accident case pending in Prince George’s County.
-The evidence in the case would show a classic chain reaction car accident: Vehicle #2 rear-ends Vehicle #1 and Vehicle #3 hits Vehicle #2 which hits Vehicle #1.
-Plaintiff felt two impacts which could only happen under this fact pattern.
+The evidence in the case would show a classic chain-reaction car accident: Vehicle #2 rear-ends Vehicle #1 and Vehicle #3 hits Vehicle #2 which hits Vehicle #1.
+Plaintiff felt two impacts that could only happen under this pattern.

 Maryland Law on Chain Reactions Accidents

 First, what is a chain reaction?
-The definition of a train reaction as we use it is a crash in which three or more vehicles hit one another as a result of an initial act of negligence.
+The definition of a train reaction as we use it is a crash in which three or more vehicles hit one another because of an initial act of negligence.

 One big question is who can you sue in a chain reaction accident?
-We have joint and several liability in Maryland and there is no question that there can be more than one proximate cause of an accident.
-But my fear was that because the first impact was clearly more significant than the second this fact would highlight to the court that Vehicle #3 may not have been a significant contributor to the Plaintiff’s injuries.
-So, the driver of Vehicle #3’s lawyer Erie Insurance) could argue that there is no evidence that his negligence actually caused injury.
+We have joint and several liability in Maryland and there can be over one proximate cause of an accident.
+But my fear was that because the first impact was more significant than the second this would highlight to the court that Vehicle #3 may not have been a significant contributor to the Plaintiff’s injuries.
+So, the driver of Vehicle #3’s lawyer Erie Insurance) could argue that there is no evidence that his negligence caused the injury.
 Then, Vehicle #2’s lawyer (also, ironically, Erie) would argue, you know, that same logic applies to us.
 Even if our drivers are negligent, the joint argument goes, how is this different from a drunk in a bar throwing a punch that never lands?
 Negligence in the air is not negligence.

 Restatement on Chain Reactions